In this post, Steph continues her look into the depiction of syphilis in art throughout the years.

 Unethical Experiments

-Little or no treatment was administered in the study to those who had syphilis, whether it was mercury pills, the Salvarsan 606, or later, Penicillin.
-They were, however, submitted to painful spinal taps so that the health officials involved could see if they had developed neurosyphilis and efforts were made to try to keep them from accessing treatment, although these efforts were not necessarily successful and contact was lost with some of the men.
+Little or no treatment was administered in the study to those who had syphilis, whether it was mercury pills, Salvarsan 606, or later, Penicillin.
+They were, however, submitted to painful spinal taps and efforts were made to try to keep them from accessing treatment, although these efforts were not necessarily successful, and contact was lost with some of the men.
 Although the study was initially only supposed to last for a short time before treatment was administered to those who actually had syphilis, public health officials kept managing to extend the study and so it continued for forty years.

-The Tuskegee Study is perhaps the most notorious but by no means the only unethical experiment to involve syphilis in the twentieth century.
+The Tuskegee Study is perhaps the most notorious but is by no means the only unethical experiment to involve syphilis in the twentieth century.
 One such experiment only recently came to light.
 In 2010 Barack Obama gave an apology to the president of Guatemala due to the unethical nature of the Guatemala Experiment, which had been largely unknown until that point.
 From 1946-1948 US medical researchers conducted a study including orphans, prostitutes, patients from psychiatric units, and soldiers.
-They deliberately infected many of these people with STDS, including syphilis, in order to test the efficacy of different treatment methods.
-Prostitutes infected with syphilis had initially been used to infect soldiers.
 John C. Cutler, a scientist working for the United States Public Health service had been involved in the Terre Haute study which aimed to examine methods of gonorrhoea prevention after infecting subjects, in this case prisoners, with the STD.
 He also later became a prominent figure in the Tuskegee Study.
 It was historian Susan M. Reverby’s examination of Cutler’s papers after his death that ultimately led to them being placed in the hands of the federal government after they were examined by the Centre for Disease Control.
-Some of the people who had been used in the study as children tested positive for syphilis in 2010.

-The spectre of syphilis in the twentieth century didn’t end with these experiments.
-Although antibiotics such as Penicillin were proven to work against the disease, the memory of syphilis as a deadly illness without effective treatment was prominent enough that it was sometimes spoken of as a ‘warning’ when the HIV epidemic became known in the later twentieth century.
+The spectre of syphilis in the 20th century didn’t disappear with these experiments.
+Although antibiotics such as Penicillin were proven to work against the disease, the memory of syphilis as a deadly illness without effective treatment was prominent enough that it was sometimes spoken of as a ‘warning’ when the HIV epidemic became known in the later 20th century.
 Parallels have been drawn by historians between the history of syphilis and HIV, hardly surprising given the stigma that has surrounded them both.
-Some sexually transmitted diseases and other infectious diseases appear to be on the rise again as microbes become more resistant to antibiotics, prompting us to seek out new ways of fighting disease.
-Although we like to think of ourselves as more enlightened than those who have gone before us, whenever we are faced with a new disease or a recurrence of a disease we thought to be banished to the past we sometimes fall back into ways of behaving that we might normally condemn.
-Death and disease are ever at hand to provide us with fascinating and sometimes rather uncomfortable insights into human nature.
+Although we like to think of ourselves as more enlightened than those who have gone before us, whenever we are faced with a new disease or a recurrence of a disease we thought to be something of the past, we sometimes fall back into ways of behaving (such as persecuting others) that we might normally condemn.
+Death and disease are ever at hand to provide us with rather uncomfortable insights into human nature.

 Resources